 Proposal Submission Process

-To request access to the RAMS-SPOT proposal submission system, please have your Department Administrator email SOMPROPOSALS@vcuhealth.org and include the Fiscally Administering Unit for which you are requesting access.
+Administrators: to request department-wide access to the RAMS-SPOT proposal submission system, please have your Department Administrator email SOMPROPOSALS@vcuhealth.org and include the Fiscally Administering Unit for which you are requesting access.

-You and your department’s research administrator should then develop a submission timeline, ensuring that you will meet both the SOM and the Office of Sponsored Programs’ internal deadlines:
+You and your Research Administrator will then develop a submission timeline ensuring that you will meet both the School of Medicine and the Office of Sponsored Programs internal deadlines:

-- The new online proposal system, RAMS SPOT, will automatically calculate an internal submission deadline five (5) working days prior to sponsor submission deadline.
+- VCU's web-based proposal system, RAMS-SPOT, will automatically calculate an internal submission deadline five (5) working days prior to the sponsor’s submission deadline.
 This allows the Office of Sponsored Programs to thoroughly review the proposal.

 - The School of Medicine Dean's Office requires two (2) working days to complete review of a proposal prior to routing it to OSP in RAMS-SPOT.

-- OSP requires three (3) working days prior to the submission deadline to review the final “science” portions of the proposal (i.e., research strategy, specific aims) and to ensure a successful submission.
+- OSP requires three (3) working days prior to the submission deadline to review the final science portions of the proposal (i.e., research strategy, specific aims) and to ensure a successful submission.

-The principal investigator and RA should carefully read the solicitation or funding announcement.
+Both you and your Research Administrator are responsible for carefully reading the solicitation or sponsor funding announcement.
 There are many different kinds of sponsors and funding programs, each with their own set of proposal requirements.
-It is extremely important to be aware of your particular proposal guidelines and communicate with your RA on any issues early on in the proposal process.
+It is extremely important to be aware of your particular proposal guidelines and communicate with your Research Administrator on any issues as early in the process as possible.

 Other steps in planning the project: